-While some things are easy to ignore, like the floor you covered up with a statement rug, others have a way of staring you in the face, like your unsightly kitchen backsplash.
+While some things are easy to ignore in a rental, like a floor you covered up with a statement rug, others have a way of staring you in the face, like your outdated kitchen backsplash.
 Luckily, there's a new wave of products on the market that are making it easier than ever to update your outdated digs.
 Enter peel-and-stick wallpapers and tiles that bring your kitchen into the 21st century without breaking the bank or sacrificing your security deposit.

 Ahead, take a peek at five gorgeous kitchens to inspire your temporary and removable backsplash project.